Costs And Financial Aid

 How much of my study abroad cost will financial aid cover?

-This depends on a few things: the cost of your program, your individual financial need, and the length of time (summer, semester, or year) you plan to study abroad.
+This depends on a few things: the cost of your program, your individual financial need, and the length of time (semester or year) you plan to study abroad.

-In determining how much assistance you will receive, both direct costs (tuition, rent) and indirect costs (airfare, books, personal spending, etc.) will all be taken into consideration.
+In determining how much assistance you are eligible to receive, both direct costs (tuition, rent) and indirect costs (airfare, books, personal spending, etc.) will all be taken into consideration.

 Where can I find financial assistance outside Framingham State University?